dojo/docs/dojox/widget/Rotator.rst

    dojo.require("dojox.widget.Rotator");
    dojo.require("dojox.widget.rotator.Fade");
  </script>

  <div dojoType="dojox.widget.Rotator" transition="dojox.widget.rotator.crossFade">
    <div>Pane 1</div>
    <div>Pane 2</div>
    <div>Pane 3</div>
  </div>

 Example of controlling a Rotator by referencing its instance.
-We define a jsId so that the
+We define a jsId so that the dojo.parser will create a global JavaScript variable pointing to our Rotator instance.

 .. code-block :: html
  :linenos: